zetaroid/zetaroid.github.io/c_education.md

 					<p>Computer Engineering / Computer Science</p>
 					<p>2015-2019</p>
 				</header>
-				<p>During my four exciting year studying computer engineering and computer science at Duke University, I was a teacher assistant for the introductory engineering course that focused on solving complex mathetical engineering problem using both MATLAB and Python.</p>
+				<p>At Duke University I pursued a double major: one in electrical/computer engineering and the other in computer science.
+My time at Duke was an amazing opportunity for both learning and personal growth.
+Most of my free time was spent as part of the Duke Swing Dance Performance Club.</p>
 				<ul class="actions">
 					<li><a href="https://pratt.duke.edu/" class="button">Learn more</a></li>
 				</ul>